berobinson/starter-hugo-academic/content/authors/admin/_index.md

 * How does society depend on the environment?
 * What institutions do we create to mediate that relationship?

-Recent work has evaluated livelihood dependence on ecosystem services, inequality and livelihoods in Ghana, and land tenure's impact on the grasslands of Inner Mongolia, China.
 Our research methods draw from environmental and development economics, ecology, development geography, and geographic information sciences -- collectively we take a land system science approach to investigate many of the questions we ask.

 {{< icon name="download" pack="fas" >}} See a recent {{< staticref "uploads/robinson_cv.pdf" "newtab" >}}CV{{< /staticref >}}.